-The course descriptions below provide a general overview of the content; however, the details are subject to change.
+The MPS degree is 40 credit hours, including 23 core credits, 11 field service credits and 6 elective credits.
+The course descriptions below provide a general overview of the core courses; however, the details are subject to change.

 Ethical and legal considerations shape every aspect of effective public service.
 This course will provide an overview of the primary ethical principles and legal concepts that guide difficult decisions in the public realm.
 Traditional academic study of ethical and legal theory will be combined with practical approaches to problem solving.
 Students will explore issues of economic, political, and social justice through case studies of current issues.
 Students will construct cases that are relevant to their own fields and present them to the class, identifying ethical and legal constraints on decision-making and implementation.

 CSPS 7331 – The Theory and Practice of Global Development (3 credit hours)

 This course provides an overview of three intersecting institutions, which will be useful when conducting public service in the global south, and democratizing societies.
 These institutions include the State, the market and civil society.
 The course examines the interventions from colonialism to globalization assessing the efforts of Northern States, multilaterals and non-governmental organizations as they attempt to solve the challenges of poverty, disease, conflict, famine, and gender inequality in the Global South.

 CSPS 7334 – Seminar in Program Evaluation (3 credit hours)